 Additionally, the U.S. Department of Health & Human Services Office for Civil Rights (OCR) and the U.S. Department of Justice Civil Rights Division recently issued Guidance on Nondiscrimination in Telehealth: Federal Protections to Ensure Accessibility to People with Disabilities and Limited English Proficient Persons.

 Many practices have developed ways to provide these services during an office or hospital visit, but what happens when you are providing care by telehealth?
-Below are several options for addressing this need.

 - Things to consider when weighing your options: